Richard Alf

-Richard Alf (January 26, 1952 – January 4, 2012) was an American businessman and former comic book store owner who co-founded the San Diego Comic-Con International and served as its chairman beginning in 1970.
+Richard Alf (January 26, 1952 – January 4, 2012) was an American businessman and former comic book store owner who co-founded San Diego Comic-Con, and served as its chairman beginning in 1970.

 Biography

 Personal life

 Alf was born to artist Martha Alf and Edward F. Alf Jr., a psychology professor at San Diego State University from 1963 until 1988.
 Alf was known for his height, as he stood 6-foot-6.
 He attended Kearny High School in San Diego.
 Alf studied music at the University of California, San Diego.